-- Pair up with someone from your professional network to create a strategic partnership.
-Ask them to include an ad in your next ALM.
+Invite your vendor partners, referral partners, and other business owners with whom you are friendly to include an ad in your next ALM.
 If they don’t have an ad available, leverage the ReminderMedia design team to create a custom ad for them.
 When your ALM goes to print, be sure to order additional copies for both you and your partner, and ask them to pass a few along to their own network.
 This will extend your reach and theirs.

 Let them know that this is how you grow your business.
 Often times, when you give a referral, others feel more inclined to return the favor.
 If you’re too shy to ask outright, try saying at the end of your custom letter, “Thank you for your continued support through referrals and recommendations,” or “With each issue you receive, please think of me if any referral opportunities exist.”

-- Skip the business cards.
 Although useful, business cards only provide contact information, and little else.
 There is no reminder for you to follow up, and there is no incentive for a client to actually call you.
 ALM not only makes a more memorable impression, but it provides an icebreaker to a follow-up conversation.

-- At your next networking event, try taking a few additional copies with you, and hand them out to people with whom you’ve had a great conversation.
+6. At your next networking event, try taking a few additional copies with you, and hand them out to people with whom you’ve had a great conversation.

 It’s important to remember that when socializing, people rarely want to talk about business.
 Give your contacts an opportunity to talk about something they enjoy, with a subtle reminder of the service that you provide.
 Chances are, if you give recipients something to talk about, you’ll get more introductions and ultimately more referrals.